 PLUS one (1)** of:

-(** more than one may be studied, ask the College for details)
+(** both may be studied if you wish - ask the College for details)

 Summarised details of each course comprising the Honours Diploma

 - The principles of selling and salesmanship - achieving sales, income, profit.

 - Internal sales personnel and commercial travelling salespeople.

 - The methods of selling: creating interest, giving demonstrations, making sales transactions.

 - Types and categories of consumers, commercial and corporate buyers.

 - Making ongoing sales, building customer relationships, generating and following up sales leads.

 - The principles of management: recruiting, training, remunerating, controlling and motivating sales personnel.

 - Building effective sales teams, setting and monitoring sales targets, deciding upon sales areas.